ayushgandhi904/ayushgandhi904/README.md

 - 🔭 I’m currently working on **Bhagyanagar Gas Limited**

+- "Simplifying AI Series Creator".
+Find a PDF for notes on this repo [https://github.com/ayushgandhi904/Simplifying--AI](Simplyfying AI)

 - 🌱 I’m currently learning **MLOOPS, Deep Learning & NLP**

 - 👨‍💻 All of my projects are available at [github.com/ayushgandhi904](github.com)